aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

    large dependencies themselves, but instead reference the appropriate `Layer` class from the packages in step 1.
-We will need to do something clever here to make sure customers do not have IDE or compilation errors before the CDK CLI has an opportunity to download and install the lambda layer packages.
+We will need to do something clever here to make sure customers do not have IDE or compilation errors before the CDK CLI has an opportunity to download and install the packages.
 3. Modify the CDK CLI to verify that the correct packages are available in the `node_modules` directory during synthesis.
 If they are not available, download them from npm.